-Andreas’ recital and chamber appearances during this season include Alice Tully in New York, Tonhalle in Zurich, Paris, Chicago, Berlin and Helsinki.
-He has also performed recitals in New York (Carnegie Hall), London (Wigmore Hall), Paris, Vancouver, Barcelona, Ghent and several cities throughout Scandinavia.
+Andreas’ recital and chamber appearances during this season include Alice Tully in New York, Wigmore Hall in London, Salzburg, Budapest and Washington DC.
+He has also performed in New York (Carnegie Hall), Chicago, Berlin, Zurich, Paris, Vancouver, Barcelona, Ghent and several cities throughout Scandinavia.
 In the 2008/09 season he was nominated by the European Concert Hall Organization for their ‘Rising Star’ recital series and performed in several major venues including the Concertgebouw Amsterdam, Musikverein Vienna, Palais des Beaux Arts Brussels, Philharmonie Cologne and Stockholm Concert Hall.
 Andreas very much enjoys collaborating with other musicians and plays regularly at important festivals including Vienna, Schlewswig-Holstein, Bergen, Verbier and the City of London.

 His debut concerto disc of the Tchaikovsky, Schumann and Saint-Saëns Cello Concertos with the Danish National Symphony Orchestra was released by EMI in 2008.
 This was followed by a disc of chamber music by Chopin including his cello sonata (2010) and an Encore disc (2012).